Canon 1D Mark IV vs Nikon Df

 - More modern: Reflects 4 years of technical progress since the 1D Mark IV launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the Df emerges as the winner of the match-up (9 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the Df is the clear winner of the contest (11 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D Mark IV vs Nikon Df